Greg Unwin

 Level 4 CPS Panel Advocate.
 Fraud Specialist Panel Level 4.
 Serious Crime Specialist Panel Level 4

-• R v Dabycharun EWCA Crim 1923 – Deliberate wounding with a vehicle.
-Appeal against conviction (bad character, lies) dismissed.
+R v Dabycharun – Deliberate wounding with a vehicle.
+Resisted appeal against conviction.

-• SFO v Güralp Systems Ltd – Junior counsel for the SFO led by Simon Mayo KC.
-Deferred prosecution agreement and ten week trial of directors for conspiracy to make corrupt payments to a government official in South Korea.
+SFO v Güralp Systems Ltd – Ten week SFO trial of directors for conspiracy to make corrupt payments to a government official in South Korea.

-• R v Ian Paterson – High profile cancer surgeon deliberately wounded multiple patients in unnecessary operations.
-Prosecution disclosure junior.
+R v Ian Paterson – High profile cancer surgeon deliberately wounded multiple patients in unnecessary operations.
+Disclosure junior.

-• R v Russell & Storey – Junior alone.
-Highly publicised, serious acid attack causing life changing injuries.
+R v Russell & Storey – Highly publicised acid attack causing life changing injuries.
 Investigation reopened when a ‘grass’ came forward after a Crimewatch appeal.
-Both defendants were convicted after trial with lead defendant receiving 17-year extended sentence.

 Regulatory Law